Panzer3232/Covid-19-/README.md

 8).
 Elderly Population is at higher risk for covid-19.

+9).
+Meghalya has highest Recovery Rate in the country.

 ## Map View of Covid-19 in India
 <img src="covid-19 india/Image Sources/Map View.png">